 Keep these tips in mind for recipes that include dairy.
-Make them lactose intolerance friendly recipes by using smaller quantities of the dairy ingredients than is listed or by substituting with lactose free products.
-Some recipes include suggested alternatives to dairy ingredients, for readers who need lactose intolerance recipes, or show how to modify dairy amounts and still achieve the same tastes.
-Your doctor or dietitian might provide recipes for lactose intolerance you can try; with some creative experimenting, they can taste like the original versions.
+Make lactose intolerant friendly recipes by using smaller quantities of the dairy ingredients than is listed or by substituting with lactose-free products.
+Some recipes include suggested alternatives to dairy ingredients, for readers who need lactose-free recipes, or show how to modify dairy amounts and still achieve the same tastes.
+Your doctor or dietitian might provide lactose-free recipes you can try; with some creative experimenting, they can taste like the original versions.

 1Moskowitz HR, et al. J Sensory Studies.
 2009; 24:731-748